 - Read lecture notes, Review the textbook, Watch the video lectures. - Study in groups and start early on homework assignments and projects. - Use Discussion as much as possible for your questions, this way, you may get answers faster from your classmates or the instructor. - Make good use of the resources (solution manual, available documents and resources in course website). - Homework assigned is a minimum and must be turned in ON TIME.
-You need to do more exercises (particularly the chapter review problems) on your own in order to be successful in this class.
+You need to do much more (especially chapter review problems) on your own in order to succeed.